Best Ultralight Sleeping Bags of 2025

 We recommend carrying stick-on patches on your fastpacking trips to field-repair sleeping bag holes.
 A single sheet of Tear Aid Type A should be plenty.
 First, cut the patch to cover the tear completely and round the corners so it won’t peel.
 Then, clean any dirt away from the tear with water or alcohol and let it dry completely.
 Peel the backing from the patch and press it firmly over the tear.

-A Tear Aid patch could last a long time but may not make it through several laundry cycles.
-If the tear is large, contact the manufacturer to see if they will sew a more permanent patch over the tear before laundering.
+A Tear Aid patch may last long but not withstand several laundry cycles.
+If the tear is large, contact the manufacturer to see if they will sew a more permanent patch over it before laundering.

 A sleeping bag like the Outdoor Vitals StormLoft Down TopQuilt 15, with its 10-denier liner and shell, will be more resistant to tears and scuffs than some extremely ultralight bags.